The Third Largest In Europe

 Prepare for queuing: as quoted form the institution’s official website: “Please note that purchasing tickets on the spot might take a considerable amount of time”

-After a walk around the building you will be visiting the interior of the Parliament where your guide will show you
+After a walk around the building you will be visiting the interior of the Parliament where your guide will show you the

-- the most famous rooms, and
+- Most famous rooms, and

-- other parts of the building
+- Other parts of the building, while

-- telling historical facts and stories.
+- Telling historical facts and stories.

 More on visiting the Parliamen: official website